 The presence of sharks in the Mediterranean Sea is confirmed although seldom seen due to their love of open waters.
-The Mediterranean Sea is an inland sea covers 965,000 square miles and it is connected to the Atlantic Ocean by the Strait of Gibraltar.
-With a depth of 4,900 feet on average, the Mediterranean Sea’s deepest point is the Calypso Deep in the Ionian Sea measuring 17,280 feet deep.
-The Mediterranean Sea is home to approximately 47 species of shark some of which are believed to attack human beings when they are provoked.
+The Mediterranean Sea is an inland sea that covers 965,000 square miles and is connected to the Atlantic Ocean by the Strait of Gibraltar.
+With a depth of 4,900 feet on average, the Mediterranean Sea’s deepest point is the Calypso Deep in the Ionian Sea measuring 17,280 feet below sea level.
+The Mediterranean Sea is home to approximately 47 species of sharks.
+Some of these species are known to attack human beings when they are provoked.

 Shark Species Found in the Mediterranean Sea

 The great white shark (Carcharodon carcharias)is one of the most dangerous sharks in the sea.
 It is also known by the name white death, white shark, or white pointer.
 It can measure up to 21 feet and weigh over 6,500 pounds.
 It has recently been sighted off the Spanish coast where scientists took videos of it before confirming that it was indeed a great white shark.
 Great white sharks are found in coastal areas but avoid coming too close to the coast.
 They prefer water temperature ranging from 59°F to 79°F. They mostly keep to themselves unless provoked.